PossibleLlama/worklog/docs/CONTRIBUTING.md

 Contributions are made to this repo via [Issues][RepoIssues] and [Pull Requests (PRs)][PRs].

-All commits to this repo are required to be signed.
+Commits to this repo are not required to be signed, however it is recommended.
 For more information on how to do this, please visit [git][GitSigning] to sign commits, and [Github][GithubSigning] to verify them.